 Figure 8.1: RNC Centric, Cell ID Based Method

 In the SAS centric mode the request for a Cell ID based position may be originated by an associated SAS via a PCAP Postion Activation Request message on the Iupc interface as discussed in subclause 6.6.5.1.3.
-In this case the Cell ID and RTT measurements would be provided to the SAS in a PCAP Position Activation Response message as shown in figure 8.2.
+In this case the Cell ID, RTT, Rx-Tx Time Difference measurements would be provided to the SAS in a PCAP Position Activation Response message as shown in figure 8.2.
+As specified in [27] the SAS can request, and RNC may provide additional signal strength parameters like CPICH RSCP, CPICH Ec/No or Pathloss (for FDD) for enhancing the accuracy of the Cell ID positioning method.

 For periodic reporting, the SAS may continue to invoke Cell ID based position via PCAP Position Activation Request messages and the SAS sends the periodic location reports to the SRNC in PCAP Position Periodic Result messages until the desired amount of reports is attained (or until the procedure is cancelled by UTRAN or CN) as shown in Figure 8.2.
 The final location estimate may be provided to the SRNC either in a PCAP Position Periodic Result or in a PCAP Position Initiation Response message, as described in subclause 6.6.5.1.3.